 - SOSC2140 Research Methods in the Social Sciences [3 credits]

 - SOSC2400 Intermediate Statistics for Social Research [3 credits]

-- SOSC3700 Quantitative Social Analysis Laboratory [2 credits]
+- SOSC3700 Quantitative Social Analysis Practicum [2 credits]

 NOTE: Attainment of 2 credits from SOSC3700 by taking the course 2 times.
 Student may request to use UROP1100 and/or UROP courses of higher level to substitute for SOSC3700 upon approval.

 - SOSC4100 Research Pro-seminar (P/F Grading) [1 credit]